 How To Tell If Your Walnuts Are Off

 The chances are, your walnuts are rancid instead.
-Rancidity is when fats in food react with oxygen in the air, causing a bad smell and taste.
+Rancidity is when fats in food react with oxygen in the air, causing a foul smell and taste.

 For unshelled walnuts, the shell acts as a protective layer, so your best bet is to check that.
 See if it has dried out and shrunk or otherwise looks weird.
 If it’s exhibiting any of these signs, you can crack it open to double-check, but the likelihood is that your walnuts have gone rancid.

 If you have shelled walnuts, look for mold and sniff to check if it smells unusual.
 If your walnuts pass those tests, then feel free to give one a little nibble.
-It will taste bitter if it’s rancid, but this won’t be harmful unless consumed in big quantities.
+It will taste bitter if it’s rancid, but it won’t be harmful unless consumed in large quantities.